 - Cup of Truth at Flinders Street Station.
 A tiny coffee shop that serves up a good brew in a dungeon-y hall of the famous train station.

 - Black Cat in Fitzroy is a place to just be.
-You will see all sorts of characters walking in and out of this eclectic cafe that also is a bar.
+You will see all sorts of characters walking in and out of this eclectic cafe that’s also a bar.
 Grab a coffee or different bevy of your choice and people watch.

 I didn’t personally do this as I lived in Melbourne and gave myself a tour every day, but if you’re just visiting and want to see the hot spots right away, there’s a free walking tour every day!
 Just tip the nice tour guide at the end.

 OK, so besides cooking for yourself, how else can you get a good cheap meal?
-Timeout Melbourne has a fab list of places to go for under $20, but here are my fav’s and they are even cheaper.
+Timeout Melbourne has a fab list of places to go for under $20, but here are my favs which are even cheaper.

-Down a small dark and dingy alleyway in the CBD holds some of my fav little sandwich shops.
+Down a small, dark, and dingy alleyway in the CBD, you’ll find some of my favorite little sandwich shops.
 I can honestly tell you I don’t even know the names of these places but I’ve eaten on this street a hundred times.

-Chock full of a little hole in the wall type cafes, Center Place (the street across from Degraves) is a budget eaters dream.
+Chock full of hole in the wall type cafes, Centre Place (the street across from Degraves) is a budget eaters dream.

 Soup, salad, and sandwiches (my three favorite s’s) are what’s on offer here along with coffee and perhaps a few other treats for a BARGAIN.

-Regularly costing about $5-8 for a sandwich, if you wait until just a bit after lunch, say after 2 pm (I’m a late eater) you can get a big and delicious sandwich for $3!
+The regular cost is about $5-8 for a sandwich.
+If you wait until just a bit after lunch, say after 2 pm (I’m a late eater), you can get a big and delicious sandwich for $3!

 They mark down all their stuff to get it sold for the day and it’s a HUGE score.
-You can get a tuna sub for $3, a fresh roasted veggie sandwich for $3 or a bowl of bean soup for $3.
+You can get a tuna sub for $3, a freshly roasted veggie sandwich for $3, or a bowl of bean soup for $3.
 THREE DOLLARS.
 It’s a steal.
-This is pretty the much the cheapest place to eat in Melbourne
+This is pretty much the cheapest place to eat in Melbourne.

 Cost: $3-5 for a baguette sandwich

-So you can do what we used to do and get some of Domino’s alright tasting $5 pizza when you go and pick it up.
-OOORRR you can go to Thresherman’s Bakery in Carlton and spend just one dollar more for an even better-tasting pizza and support a small business and not a mega-corporation.
-Tot’s worth the extra buck.
+You can do what we used to do and get some of Domino’s alright tasting $5 pizza when you have to pick it up.
+OOORRR, you can go to Thresherman’s Bakery in Carlton and spend just one dollar more for an even better-tasting pizza.
+This supports a small business and not a mega-corporation.

 BONUS: At night, they will put some of their treats (cakes and other dessert items) on special to get them sold for the day.
 Bread too!